leonjohan3/acs-codepipeline/README.md

 # Overview
-AWS cdk project to create an AWS CodePipeline and related resources for deploying an application-configuration-store GitHub repo using a application-configuration-store-cicd
+AWS cdk project to create an AWS CodePipeline and related resources for deploying an "application-configuration-store" GitHub repo using "application-configuration-store-cicd"

 # Background
 The twelve-factor app principles recommend strict separation of config from code because config could vary substantially across deploys/environments, but code not.
 Best practice suggests keeping your microservice's configuration seperate from your source code, keeping your configuration in a dedicated Git repository, and keeping this repository in sync with AWS AppConfig.

-This GitHub repo and the other two repos (see below), provide the ability for Java Spring Boot configurations, e.g. `application.yaml` to be stored in a GitHub repo (unrelated to the source code) that is synchronized to AWS AppConfig (centralized configuration storage).
+This GitHub repo and the other two repos (see below), work together to provide the ability for Java Spring Boot configurations, e.g. `application.yaml` to be stored in a GitHub repo (unrelated to the source code) that is synchronized to AWS AppConfig (centralized configuration storage).

 It provides a central place to manage external properties or configuration for applications across all environments.